reedjosh/podinfo-operator/README.md

 ### Tilt

+For development, this project can be installed and live updated via Tilt.
 For installation only, see the `makefile` documentation below.
-For development, this project can be installed and live updated via Tilt.

 Once the above prerequisites are installed `tilt up` should perform the equivalent of the `makefile` steps below; however, it also watches input files for changes and automatically reruns and applies updates.

+Tilt also works better with a cluster local docker registry for a speedup.
+See the [./hack/kind-with-registry.sh] script for how to create a kind cluster with a local docker registry.

+If using a real cluster, edit `allow_k8s_contexts(['kind-kind'<, 'other context'>])` to add your k8s cluster context to the list Tilt is allowed to operator against.

 Tilt also provides a UI for visualization, control, and log viewing.